-During Term 1, students have to successfully complete a CEMS Course in the field of Global Strategy.
-During Term 2, similarly, students have to successfully complete a CEMS Course in the field of Global Leadership.
-These specified courses are offered exclusively to CEMS students.
+During Term 1, students have to successfully complete a CEMS Core Course in the field of Global Strategy.
+During Term 2, similarly, students have to successfully complete a CEMS Core Course in the field of Global Leadership.
+These specified courses are offered exclusively to CEMS students and need to be completed during the CEMS MIM year.

-Students have to successfully complete elective CEMS course(s) of total min 5 ECTS in the field of "hard skills".
+Students have to successfully complete Elective CEMS course(s) in which a minimum of 5 ECTS are "hard skills" course.
 Hard skills courses emphasize the training of students' quantitative and computational skills and expertise.
 The main focus of these courses is not the theoretical/conceptual background of these skills but their application and implementation in preferably real business-decision settings.
 Schools can offer hard skill courses in the areas of business analytics, financial analysis, data science, statistics and econometrics, optimization and process planning.